bkamins/JuliaForDataAnalysis/README.md

   given in appendix A to the book);
 * press <kbd>]</kbd>, write `instantiate` and press <kbd>Enter</kbd> (this
-  process will ensure that Julia properly configures the working environment for working with the codes from the book);
+  process will ensure that Julia properly configures the working environment for working with the codes from the book); in case you work on Julia newer than 1.7 running the  `resolve` command also might be required;
 * press <kbd>Backspace</kbd>, write `exit()` and press <kbd>Enter</kbd>;
   now you should exit Julia and everything is set up to work with the materials presented in the book.